Manchester Museum's Story

 It’s also important to engage your organisation with your decision to switch to an electric vehicle.
 It is quite a big change and we were aware that it can feel scary and not everyone would feel comfortable driving it.
 So we made sure everyone had all the information they needed, they understood our decision-making, and they could ask questions so they felt reassured.
 We also involved staff in the selection process to try to make sure it met everyone’s requirements.

 Finally, shout about the work and be proud of it!
 We invested in imagery and branding for our van to make sure that everywhere we drive, including to schools across Greater Manchester, people know it is electric and links to our mission, which is to build a more sustainable world.
-It’s also a canvas where we can promote our Inflatable Museum so it has dual purpose.
+It’s also a canvas where we can promote our Inflatable Museum so it has a dual purpose.
 And the more people who see organisations taking action for the planet, the more we can inspire change for the greater good.